-There appears to be emerging political will to address digital ethics, norms and governance as expressed in initiatives including, among others, the UN Secretary General’s Digital Cooperation Roadmap, Our Common Agenda, and the planned Global Digital Compact.
-A clear agenda and set of priorities for advancing environmentally and socially sustainable development within a renewed social contract for the digital age must be reflected in outcomes of such initiatives (See Box 3).
-Clear entry points for realizing the promise of digital technologies in responding to the triple planetary crises: climate change, degradation of nature and pollution must be included.
-This will require an embrace of an increased level of agility in the governance and execution of these initiatives that reflects the pace of change of digital advancements and a deeper sense of urgency to consolidate intersecting priorities and solicit collective multilateral stakeholder agreements.
+There appears to be emerging political will to address digital ethics, norms and governance as expressed in initiatives including, among others, the UN Secretary-General’s Digital Cooperation Roadmap, Our Common Agenda, and the planned Global Digital Compact.
+A clear agenda and set of priorities for advancing environmentally and socially sustainable development within a renewed social contract for the digital age must be reflected in the outcomes of such initiatives and that would point toward the 2nd WorldSummit on Social Development in 2025 (See Box 3).
+Clear entry points for realizing the promise of digital technologies in responding to the triple planetary crises: climate change, nature and biodiversity loss, and pollution and waste must be included.
+This will require embracing an increased level of agility in the governance, execution, and monitoring/evaluation of these initiatives that reflects the pace of change of digital advancements and a deeper sense of urgency to consolidate intersecting priorities and solicit collective multilateral stakeholder agreements.

-The vision for this Action Plan is therefore to establish a set of priorities, goals, and timeline that will enable environmental and social sustainability to be firmly encoded in the digital revolution.
+The vision for this Action Plan is therefore to establish a set of priorities, goals, and timeline that will enable environmental and social sustainability to be included in the digital revolution.
 The CODES community has collectively identified three major shifts that must be addressed if this vision is to be realized.
 Priorities to catalyze these three shifts are described in detail in Section 2 of this Action Plan along with selected entry points for concrete action.
 Important overarching messages and flagship initiatives to address the strategic priorities of the Action Plan are summarized in Section 3.

-The first shift that is needed is to align the visions, values and objectives of digital capabilities with those of environmentally and socially sustainable development.
-Greater commitments to sustainability require shifts in values and norms that drive a transition beyond profit towards positive social and environmental outcomes.
-The mindset of maximizing shareholder value must evolve to a new set of values focusing on transparency, accountability and inclusive stakeholder engagement.
+The first shift that is needed is to align the visions, values and objectives of digital capabilities with those of environmental and social sustainable development.
+Greater commitments to environmental and social sustainability require shifts in values and norms that drive a transition beyond profit away from solely growth oriented economic measures towards positive social and environmental outcomes.
+The mindset of maximizing shareholder value must evolve to a new set of values focusing on transparency, accountability, inclusive stakeholder ownership and engagement, and internalization of environmental and social impacts.
 A shared set of sustainability values and standards must be encoded into the design, development and deployment of digital products, services, platforms and business models.
-Enabling such a shift requires connecting communities, building digital competencies, harnessing science and systems thinking, advancing multilateral action, building frontrunner coalitions, and adopting norms and standards.
+Enabling such a shift requires connecting communities, building digital competencies across a diverse set of stakeholders, harnessing science and systems thinking, advancing multilateral action, building frontrunner coalitions, and creating and/or adopting norms and standards.

-The second shift is to ensure inherently sustainable digitalization.
-We must confront the paradox that increased reliance on digital technologies for sustainability comes at an environmental cost.
-Indeed, digitalization without sustainability can run counter to sustainability goals, by encouraging unsustainable consumption, causing environmental impacts across supply chains, directly consuming energy and resources, entrenching social divides, amplifying misinformation, dislocating labour markets, exacerbating inequality within and between societies, or consolidating the power of the few over the many (see Box 1).
+The second shift is to ensure environmental and social sustainable digitalization.
+We must confront the paradox that increased reliance on digital technologies for economic and social sustainability comes at an environmental cost.
+Indeed, digitalization without environmental and social sustainability can run counter to overall sustainability goals, by encouraging increased extraction of virgin materials, unsustainable consumption, causing environmental impacts across hardware lifecycles, directly consuming energy and resources, entrenching social divides, amplifying misinformation, dislocating labour markets, exacerbating inequality within and between societies, or consolidating the power of the few over the many (see Box 1).
 This shift requires a focus on six problem areas entrenched in digitalization.
-These are energy and emissions, materials, consumption behaviors, misinformation, digital divides and rights violations.
+These are energy and emissions, materials extraction, consumption behaviors, misinformation, digital divides and human rights violations.